 I hope you enjoy the series!

 Follow my page on Facebook https://www.facebook.com/michaelscottacademic/ where I’ll be sharing more behind the scenes photos before and after the series airs, as well as doing weekly Live Q&As (please do submit any questions you have via the Live Q&A event tab on the Facebook page).
-The first Live Q&A will be on Thursday 30th August 4pm (UK time).
+The first Live Q&A is on Thursday 30th August 4pm (UK time).

 Please also leave your feedback on the series via a 2 minute questionnaire available at www.msfeedback.net